ibukunoluwatosin/Newspaper-Sentiment-Analysis/Readme.md

 The data is approximately 50,000 headlines each.

- Employing NLP methods such as ngram analysis, sentiment analysis leveraging the tidytext and sentimentr packages, I analyzed for bias and change in sentiment & rhetoric in Nigerian media reporting for politics between the last two tenures.
+ Employing NLP methods such as ngram analysis, sentiment analysis and leveraging relevant packages such as the tidytext and sentimentr packages, I analyzed for bias and change in sentiment & rhetoric in Nigerian media reporting for politics between the last two tenures.